ozkary/ozkary.github.io/_posts/2003/2023-05-13-data-engineering-process-foundamentals-pipeline-orchestration.md

 Another option is Azure Data Factory, a cloud-based data integration service provided by Microsoft.
 It offers a visual interface for building and orchestrating data pipelines, making it suitable for users with less coding experience.
 Data Factory supports a wide range of data sources and provides features like data movement, transformation, and scheduling.
 It also integrates well with other Azure services, enabling seamless data integration within the Microsoft ecosystem.

 For those who prefer a code-centric approach, frameworks like Prefect can be a good choice.
-Prefect is an open-source workflow management system that allows you to define and manage data pipelines as code.
+Prefect is an open-source workflow management system that allows us to define and manage data pipelines as code.
 It provides a Python-native API for building workflows, allowing for version control, testing, and collaboration in addition to the monitoring and reporting capabilities.

 When comparing these options, it's essential to consider factors like ease of use, scalability, extensibility, integration with other tools and systems.